molgenis/molgenis/molgenis-compute-core/README.md

 	done
 	out1 = date "+%m-%d-%Y"

+Parameter values can be used in #MOLGENIS headers, e.g.:

+	#MOLGENIS mem=${mem}G

 Optionally, you can use standardized file management and tool management functions to make your protocols portable across local, cluster and grid.
-See 'Advanced features'.
+For grid you need to use the pilot job database.
+See 'Pilot job database' and 'Advanced features'.

-### workflow.defaults.csv
+### defaults.csv
-(Optional) Provide default values for the 'user.*' parameters.
+(Optional) Provide default values for the 'user' parameters.
+MOLGENIS will look in the same folder as your workflow.csv for a file names '[workflow].defaults.csv' or 'defaults.csv'.
 The format is equal to parameters.csv, described below.

-Example workflow.defaults.csv (white space will be trimmed):
+Example defaults.csv (white space will be trimmed):

 	tempdir, plink,
 	/tmp,    /tools/plink18